Motor Control Panel

 - The AC drive controller unit cooling system shall be sized to cool the drive regardless of mounting location within the MCC.
 The AC drive controller unit shall not be restricted to a specific location in the MCC.

-- An internal over temperature trip shall be provided to detect cooling system failure or blockage.
-Upon occurrence of an over temperature trip, the cooling system fans shall continue running to provide a rapid cool down.
+- An internal over-temperature trip shall be provided to detect cooling system failure or blockage.
+Upon the occurrence of an over-temperature trip, the cooling system fans shall continue running to provide a rapid cool down.

 - Power for the cooling system shall be provided internal to the AC drive controller unit by use of a control power transformer that includes two primary fuses and one secondary fuse (in the non-ground secondary conductor).